ON4Saleh/AI-Enhanced-Idle-Game/README.md

 * **Speech-to-Text API (e.g., Whisper):** For voice command processing.
 * **Reflection:** For dynamic function invocation.

-## Setup Instructions

-1. Clone the repository.
-2. Open the project in Unity.
-3. Configure microphone and API keys for LLM and Speech-to-Text services.
-4. Run the Unity scene.

 ## Usage

 * Use voice commands to interact with the character and control gameplay.